Shraddha0607/DevTinder_/devTinderBackend/homework.md

 - User.findOne() with duplicate email ids, which object returned
 - API - Get user by email
 - API - Get all the user from the database
+- API - Get user by ID
+- API - Create a delete user API
+- API - Create a API to update user
+- Difference b/w patch and put method
+- Explore the Mongoose Documentation for "Model" methods
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - Update the use with email ID